Project

 Actions #28

-Updated by comexk over 10 years ago
+Updated by comexk about 11 years ago

 1. It is as painless as that on other platforms.
 What exactly is the problem with upgrading, IDE plugins or something?
 Can you upgrade the compiler without upgrading the IDE?
-3+4.
-It is not Win8 only, so what does that have to do with anything?

 2. No, but VS2010 was released one year before the finalization of the C++11 spec, and VS2013 two years after.
 Maturity helps.